-When you become a client of any health service provided by Dhelkaya Health a health record will be created.
+When you become a client of any service provided by Dhelkaya Health, a health record will be created.
 This will contain basic identification data, contact details, information for billing purposes and information about your condition and treatment given.
-Each time you attend the service new information is added to your record.
-Some information may be recorded on our computer system and a paper history will be kept to record all relevant information about you.
+Each time you attend the service, new information is added to your record.
+The collected information may be stored in our computer system and in a paper record.

 Why is this information necessary?

-It is necessary for us to collect and keep this information to ensure that each health care professional involved in your care has all the facts.
+It is necessary for us to collect and keep this information to ensure that each health professional involved in your care has all the facts.
 Your previous history of care can help us quickly identify which treatments are likely to be safe and effective for you.
-We rely on information you give staff to help us provide the right care and attention for you.
+We rely on the information you give our staff to help us provide you with optimum care and attention.
 Withholding relevant information may delay your treatment or put your health at risk.

 How is my information used?

-Your health information will be shared amongst those health care professionals in your treating team.
+Your health information will be shared among the health professionals in your treating team.
 All staff at Dhelkaya Health are bound by professional ethics and legal obligations with respect to maintaining the confidentiality of your information.

-When you are discharged from our services we usually send a letter to your local doctor, health care provider or the service which referred you to us.
-This also applies if you are transferred or referred to another hospital or agency.
-The letter summarises your care with us, your medications and any special instructions we need your healthcare provider to know.
+When you are discharged from our services we usually send a letter to your local doctor, or the health care provider or service which referred you to us.
+This also applies if Dhelkaya Health transfers or refers you to another hospital or agency.
+The letter summarises your care with us, your medications and any special instructions we need the healthcare provider to know.
 Only people who are directly involved in your ongoing care can receive this information about you.

-If you do not wish information to be released to your other health care providers please let your Unit Manager or treating Therapist know as soon as possible so that any concerns can be discussed.
+If you do not wish information to be released to another health care service or provider, please let your treating therapist, or the manager of the Unit treating you, know as soon as possible so that any concerns can be discussed.
 Refusals need to be documented.

 - help educate staff

 - help staff review the care they provide to ensure it is of the highest standard